Workshop on Case Theory and Labeling of Structures, to be held on Friday, August 4, 2018, at the UTokyo Komaba campus. In English.

 Appointed Senior Associate Dean for Open Learning, MIT, 2018.
 News article.

-‘Song of the human’ by the British composer Pete M. Wyer under a commission from Arts Brookfield (formerly New York World Financial Center) is premiering in the Winter Garden of the Brookfield Place on October 12, 2016, with an installation to follow starting on October 15.
+‘Song of the human’ by the British composer Pete M. Wyer under a commission from Arts Brookfield of the New York World Financial Center premiered in the Winter Garden of the Brookfield Place on October 12, 2016, with an installation that followed starting on October 15.
 This original orchestral and choir piece is in part inspired by Shigeru Miyagawa’s Integration Hypothesis.
 "We must say goodbye."
+Link to the song.
 WNYC interview with Pete Wyer and John Schaefer.
 Song of the Human Premiere 10/12/2016.
 Announcement

 Naked Scientists.
 BBC, Cambridge UK/ABC Australia.
 "Did the cavemen have names?"